TimMangan/App-Info/docs/Windows/Techsmith/Camtasia/InstallConfigure.md

 ## MSI Main installer

 The primary installer supports passive and silent installation.
 This may be performed using the transform file.
 Techsmith provides a tool to help you create the transform file and it supports full configuration of the installation.
+* The Techsmith Deployment Tool may be used to configure the application by creating an MST file for the installer.
+See https://assets.techsmith.com/Downloads/accessories/TechSmith_Deployment_Tool_Documentation.pdf
-* Use arguments 'TRANSFORMS="camtasia.mst" /passive /promptrestart' for a passive installation.
+* For the msi installation,use arguments 'TRANSFORMS="camtasia.mst" DISABLEADVTSHORTCUTS=1 /passive /promptrestart' for a passive installation.
 Substitute '/q' for '/passive' for a silent installation.

 It is important to disable the autoupdater (for other than MSI packaging).
 Certain features do not work under App-V or MSIX, however these are features that the enterprise often prefers to disable anyway.